 The guidance reiterates:

-- Personal Liability: Board members and senior management bear personal responsibility for FIC Act compliance and must demonstrate they have "applied their minds" to RMCP adequacy and approval
+- Personal Liability: Board members and senior management bear personal responsibility for FIC Act compliance and must demonstrate that they have "applied their minds" to RMCP adequacy and approval.

-While these reminders reinforce existing obligations, we recommend regularly reviewing your current compliance framework and RMCP on at least an annual basis and when regulations, guidance or your business changes to ensure alignment with the latest requirements and that your RMCP and processes stay effective.
-Our compliance team is available to support you in reviewing your current practices and ensuring full alignment with these reinforced requirements.
-Please contact us if you require assistance or have any questions about these updates.
+While these reminders reinforce existing obligations, we recommend regularly reviewing your current compliance framework.
+Your RMCP must also be reviewed at least on an annual basis and when regulations, guidance or your business changes to ensure alignment with the latest requirements and that all related processes stay effective.

 Contact us for Compliance Assistance